pollfish/docs/rewarded-surveys.md

 <h3>2.
 Hide Pollfish survey panel</h3>

-Immediately after Pollfish intiialisation you should call Pollfish hide function.
-This way you will ensure that Pollfish survey panel will not force slide if a survey is received on the device and therefore you will have full control on when to show the panel (for example with the click of a button or a custom prompt you will make)
+Immediately after Pollfish initialisationm you should call Pollfish hide function.
+This way you will ensure that Pollfish survey panel will not force slide if a survey is received on the device and therefore you will have full control on when to show Pollfish survey panel (for example with the click of a button or with a custom prompt you will make)

-## 3. Register  & listen to Pollfish survey received notification
+<h3>3.
+Register& listen to Pollfish survey received notification</h3>

 You should register and listen for Pollfish notifications, listeners in order to know when a survey was received on the device.
 In the relevant Survey Received notification you can see if a survey was either of Playful or Basic format